 As you have likely heard by now, this is a very demanding course that requires the most difficult set of readings you are likely to have encountered in any class.
 But don't worry: if you put in the time and effort, you will do just fine.
-However, this is the very first thing I want to emphasize: this is not a class in which falling behind on readings or missing class is a viable option.
+However, this is the very first thing I want to emphasize: this is not a class in which falling behind on readings or missing class is a good idea.
 I do not say this to intimidate you, but to indicate an important truth: if you do not keep up with the readings or if you miss more than a few lectures, you are not likely to pass.
-That means that attendance is a requirement, as are reading summaries that you will post for every single class.
-I will elaborate the details of these requirements below, but first, a note on SOC 290.